autoplot/documentation/to_md/help.md

 settings.

 Note if a data source URI is entered on the address bar, the whole application is reset to the new vap file settings.
-However, if "File-\>Add Plot From..." is used to access a vap, data URIs from within the vap are accessible.
+However, if File→"Add Plot From..." is used to access a vap, data URIs from within the vap are accessible.

   - Example URL:
     [8](http://autoplot.org/jnlp.cgi?http://autoplot.org/data/autoplot.vap)